MCP HubMCP Hub

 Support for Other Tools

-This MCP server can be compatible with any MCP-compatible client, such as Cursor.
+This MCP server works with any MCP-compatible client, such as Cursor and VS Code, which have built-in support for MCP.

 Using with Cursor/Windsurf